Rowing Machine Form: 7 Mistakes to Avoid (And What to Do Instead)

 Why care about rowing form?

-Quality form is the number one way to get faster and stronger on a rowing machine.
+Quality form is the number one way to get faster and stronger on an indoor rower.
 You’ll also be able to get more out of every workout, whether your goal is to burn calories, build endurance, or increase speed.
 When you’re using correct form, rowing engages the majority of muscles in your body and is one of the best minute-for-minute workouts you can do.

 Rowing is a low-impact workout, which means it’s a great and safe exercise option that will have little to no impact on your joints.
 That being said, if your form is incorrect, you might be overexerting certain muscle groups, which can lead to strain and imbalance over time.
 Making form a priority will not only keep you injury-free; it will also help you get faster and break new records!